i The nature of the UAE insurance and reinsurance market

 The policy will typically specify that there will be a transfer of risk when the uncertain event occurs.
 However, as a basic principle, in first-party insurance, the transfer of risk will occur when the risk or the event set out in the contract 'materialises'.25

-In the case of liability insurance, the obligations of the insurer only arise when the injured third party makes a claim against the insured.26 This can include a legal judgment awarded against the insured but it has been held in certain cases that this is not strictly required.27
+In the case of liability insurance, the obligations of the insurer only arise when the injured third party makes a claim against the insured.26 The precise meaning of 'claim' is unclear from the legislation.
+'Claim' can include a legal judgment awarded against the insured but it has been held in certain cases that this is not strictly required.27

 Requirement of insurable interest